JetBrains/teamcity-documentation/topics/viewing-build-agent-logs.md

 To analyze agent-specific cases, there are internal log files saved by the TeamCity agent process into `<TeamCity agent home>/logs` directory on the agent machine.

-When the agent is connected to TeamCity server, you can __browse and download__ the agent logs in TeamCity web UI, on the __Agent Logs__ tab for an agent.
+When the agent is connected to TeamCity server, you can __browse and download__ the agent logs in TeamCity web UI, on the __Logs__ tab for an agent.

 If you need to customize the logging, see below.